uhmanoaslist/uhmanoaslist.github.io/index.md

 To download the source code for UHManoasList, head to the [repository](https://github.com/uhmanoaslist/uhmanoalistcode) and download the master branch.

-To run the native app, head to your computers native terminal and install meteor in the app folder using this command
+To run the native app, cd into the master branch directory and get to the app folder and run this command to install meteor

 <img class="ui centered image" src="/images/meteor2.png">

-Then, cd into the master branch directory and get to the app folder and run this command to start the app
+Then, install meteor in the app folder using this command

 <img class="ui centered image" src="/images/Meteor1.png">